Groinkb/ReservationApp/README.md

 ## 🤝 Contributing (Optional)

-If this is an open-source project and you welcome contributions:
 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)